 - Clear your part of the stream-bed of fallen branches and obstructions to maintain the free flow.

 - Don’t kill the eels, they are people’s pets.
 Feed eels meat, not bread.
-Bread is foreign to their diet.
+Bread is foreign to their diet and makes them ill.

 - Do not feed ducks bread.
 It makes ducks sick and disables them.
 Feed ducks wheat, barley or similar grains, oats (uncooked; rolled or quick) rice (cooked or uncooked), birdseed (any type or mix) frozen peas or corn (defrosted, no need to cook), chopped lettuce or other salad mixes, chopped vegetable trimmings or peel.